The world needs successful beekeepers

 -

 Colour: Typically reddish-brown in adults.
-Newly emerged mites are pale.
+Newly emerged mites are a pale creamy colour.

 Varroa mites can be seen by the naked eye